 A multi-purpose organ, the liver plays an important behind-the-scenes role in our bodies … and the same is true for our dogs.
 The liver detoxifies blood, metabolizes energy sources, produces acids necessary for digestion, stores vitamins and glycogen, and manufactures proteins for blood clotting.
 Because of its behind-the-scenes role in so many of our pet’s bodily functions, liver disease in dogs can manifest itself in a variety of ways.
-Let’s learn more about the symptoms, causes, treatments, diagnosis and prognosis for liver disease in dogs.
+Let’s learn more about the signs, causes, treatments, diagnosis and prognosis for liver disease in dogs.

-“Most symptoms of liver disease are non-specific, with the possible exception of jaundice or yellowing of the eyes and skin,” explains Dr. Steve Weinberg, DVM, founder of 911 VETS.
-The symptoms of liver disease in dogs will also vary greatly depending on whether the disease is acute or chronic, and may include vomiting, diarrhea, weakness, lethargy, fever, anorexia, weight loss and clotting problems.
+“Most signs of liver disease are non-specific, with the possible exception of jaundice or yellowing of the eyes and skin,” explains Dr. Steve Weinberg, DVM, founder of 911 VETS.
+The signs of liver disease in dogs will also vary greatly depending on whether the disease is acute or chronic, and may include vomiting, diarrhea, weakness, lethargy, fever, anorexia, weight loss and clotting problems.
 In the case of clotting, your pet may have blood splotches or bruising on his skin and mucous membranes, and yellowing of the skin and in the whites of his eyes.

-“One of the main functions of the liver is detoxification, so the symptoms of liver disease in dogs usually revolve around vomiting, particularly bile and diarrhea.
+“One of the main functions of the liver is detoxification, so the signs of liver disease in dogs usually revolve around vomiting, particularly bile and diarrhea.
 When the liver is overburdened, that’s how it’s helping your dog get rid of poison in the body,” explains Dr. Marty Goldstein, DVM, author of The Nature of Animal Healing and founder of Nature’s Blend dog food.
-You may also notice your pet has a bloated stomach, which is a symptom of more advanced liver disease in dogs.
+You may also notice your pet has a bloated stomach, which is a sign of more advanced liver disease in dogs.